-Points will be awarded for transportation options according to the criteria below.
-Applicants may claim points in A or B, but not both.
+Applicants may claim points in A or B.

 All Community Transportation Options must meet the following criteria:

 - Transportation service must be publicized to the general public via website or published brochure. - Transportation service must be available to all residents of the proposed development/site. - Transportation route must have a local route.
 Routes that only run direct or express routes will not qualify. - On-call transportation services are not eligible for points in the Flexible Pool.